The International Capital Markets Review: France

 The four roles entrusted to the AMF (regulation, authorisation, supervision and enforcement) place that authority at the core of the French financial regulatory system.
 The AMF sets the principles of organisation and operation that are applicable to market operators, such as Euronext Paris, authorises the creation of open-end and closed-end funds and regulates capital market activities and disclosures by listed companies.
 It also extends visas for issues of debt and equity securities offered to the public or to be traded on an exchange.

-In addition, an AMF ombudsman, which provides assistance to non-professional investors (consumers and non-profit associations), has been established along the same lines as the Swedish ombudsman model.
+In addition, an AMF ombudsman, who provides assistance to non-professional investors (consumers and non-profit associations), has been established along the same lines as the Swedish ombudsman model.

 The AMF is divided into two bodies, a board and an enforcement committee, that operate separately and independently of one another.
 The board sets the AMF's policy and supervises its oversight function.
 It also acts as regulator and approves any amendment to the RG-AMF.
 In cases of infringement of the provisions of the M&FC or of the RG-AMF, the Secretary General of the AMF directs controls and investigations.
 At the end of an initial inquiry phase, the board opens a sanction procedure and may submit grievances to the enforcement committee.
 There is then an investigation procedure led by the enforcement committee, which may impose sanctions.